-EBIO 119
+BIOS 119

-EEB graduate students have the opportunity to serve as lead instructors in EBIO 119.
-EBIO 119 is a freshman seminar that introduces freshmen to biosciences research at Rice.
+EEB graduate students have the opportunity to serve as lead instructors in BIOS 119.
+BIOS 119 is a freshman seminar that introduces freshmen to biosciences research at Rice.
 Freshman students read and discuss scientific literature and tour Rice labs to see facilities and meet faculty and students.
 The goals of this seminar are to introduce freshmen to the excitement of research while providing interested graduate students a venue to hone their teaching skills.
 Graduate students serve as course instructors in a mentored, but independent, section format over seven weeks.
-Student instructors must have the consent and support of their thesis advisors to participate.
+Student instructors must have the consent and support of their major advisors to participate.
 Graduate student instructors are listed as the instructor-of-record and receive official Rice teaching evaluations.
+Serving as an instructor for BIOS 119 does not toward BIOS 591 degree requirements.

-11. BIOSCIENCES TEACHING AND MENTORING Training Program
+11. BIOSCIENCES TEACHING AND MENTORING TRAINING PROGRAM

 The BioSciences Department offers a set of optional activities for graduate students and postdoctoral researchers interested enhancing and documenting their teaching and mentoring experiences at Rice.
 Support from the research advisor is required for participation.
 Progress must be documented on the Record of Training Activities form.
 Guidelines and the Record of Training Activities form can be found on the BioSciences website, under Graduate Studies.
-For additional formal pedagogical training, the Rice Center for Teaching Excellence offers an accredited "Certificate in Teaching and Learning" (https://cte.rice.edu/grads) that can be completed with advisor permission
+For additional formal pedagogical training, the Rice Center for Teaching Excellence offers an accredited "Certificate in Teaching and Learning" (https://cte.rice.edu/grads) that can be completed with advisor permission.

-12. 1ST YEAR STUDENT MENTORING PROGRAM
+12. FIRST YEAR STUDENT MENTORING PROGRAM

-Two to three first-year students are paired with two to three advanced students, usually a secondyear student and a more advanced student.
+Two to three first-year students are paired with two to three advanced students, usually a second year student and a more advanced student.
 These mentoring groups meet for lunch several times during the first year to provide advice and support for classes, rotations, adjusting to graduate school, and life in Houston.
 In addition to this formal mentoring program, any student experiencing difficulties is encouraged to talk with the EEB graduate program director, the EEB graduate administrator, the department chair, or the department assistant chair, who will endeavor to provide assistance.
 Additional resources are listed in the handbook chapter entitled Student Resources.